They offered money to Raspberry Pi to install malware

 The name of Linda's company was not revealed by the Raspberry RI Foundation.

-Apparently, the malware distributors chose the wrong company, which declined the offer, but the incident again raises questions about the deals being made under the table, with companies distributing popular and "trusted" products.
+Apparently, the malware distributors chose the wrong company, which declined the offer, but the incident raises questions once again about deals being made under the table, with that distribute popular and "reliable" products.

 See the screenshot of the e-mail